-If after the tag sale you are left with unwanted items, we can offer you reputable clean-out service providers for the remainder.
+If after the tag sale you are left with unwanted items, we can offer you a clean-out service to remove the remainder for an additional fee.
 We will also assist you with donations to local charities that have a pick-up service.

 - What is your company's service fee?

 Our service fee is structured on a commission basis.
 You will not incur any "out-of-pocket" cost when using our service.
 The cost of conducting the tag sale (and if a clean-out is needed) will be deducted from the revenue generated from the tag sale.

 - Children's games & toys

 - Logo-type ashtrays

 - Photographs, postcards